The struggles for and with water have played a major role in the history of Highland.

-Highlanders then began to dig secondary ditches to provide water to the whole area: Winn, Main American Fork, 80 Rod, Club (North & South, Upper and Lower of each), Harmon, Grey, Progressive & Cedar Hollow were all names of ditches that branched from the Lehi ditch and took water to all of Highland and parts of northeast Lehi that were south of Dry Creek.
+Highland residents then began to dig secondary ditches to provide water to the whole area.
+The ditches were named: Winn, Main American Fork, 80 Rod, Club (North & South, Upper and Lower of each), Harmon, Grey, Progressive & Cedar Hollow, and all branched from the Lehi ditch and took water to all of Highland and parts of northeast Lehi that were south of Dry Creek.
 In 1875 William Austin Sr., Byron W. Brown Sr., Elisha H. Davis Jr. and John Thomas of Lehi, made a survey for a ditch starting at the mouth of the canyon above Alpine across the Bench to the Jordan River.
 The ditch was constructed during 1876 and the water began flowing in May 1877.
-They called it Bull River and it has changed little in almost 140 years.
+They called it Bull River and it has changed little in more than 140 years.
 This ditch served/serves the part of Highland north of Dry Creek.
-(The account of Bull River comes from "History of Irrigation in Lehi 1913 to1950" by Virgil Peterson and appears to be incomplete or contains misinformation, since Bull River arises directly out of Dry Creek at approx 5500 W and 11600 N-not "starting at the mouth of the canyon above Alpine"-apparently they surveyed two different areas-one for a ditch out of the Alpine Canyon to the Fort Canyon stream to empty into dry creek, the water then to be taken out at the lower point, which was the starting point of the second survey which ended at the Jordan River.)
+(The account of Bull River comes from "History of Irrigation in Lehi 1913 to1950" by Virgil Peterson and appears to be incomplete, since Bull River arises directly out of Dry Creek at approx 5500 W and 11600 N-not "starting at the mouth of the canyon above Alpine"-apparently they surveyed two different areas-one for a ditch out of the Alpine Canyon to the Fort Canyon stream to empty into dry creek, the water then to be taken out at the lower point, which was the starting point of the second survey which ended at the Jordan River.)

 In 1877 drought came to much of Utah and Lehi residents declared there would be no more water for Highland, even with the written agreement in place (although no one could find a copy of the agreement).
 Highland people used the water anyway and many fights broke out, guns, knives, shovels and hoes were brandished and since the Mormon bishop was also the water master there were a couple of excommunications from the Church over water arguments.
 Stephen Moyle, one who was excommunicated, hired a lawyer, George Sutherland, who was well-known and respected, and the case went to court.
 Moyle and Sutherland won and Lehi was ordered to share half of the available water.
 It was a landmark decision and is still referred to in Utah.
 (George Sutherland's son, of the same name, later became the only Utahan to serve on the United States Supreme Court, 1922 to1938).
 The two excommunicated men were reinstated into the Church and the Bishop made a public apology.